uyllii/iSpindel-TCP-Server/README_en.md

 	SQL = 1
 	SQL_HOST = '127.0.0.1'
-	SQL_DB = 'iSpindle'
+	SQL_DB = 'iSpindel'
 	SQL_TABLE = 'Data'
-	SQL_USER = 'iSpindle'
+	SQL_USER = 'iSpindel'
 	SQL_PASSWORD = 'xxxxxxxx'

 If you want to switch off MySQL connectivity, set **SQL** to 0 and all other settings will be ignored.
 **SQL\_HOST** defines the DB host's IP address.
 Usually, this will be 'localhost' or 127.0.0.1.
 The remaining fields define the connection to the database.
-By default, we assume the database name and user ID are 'iSpindle', and the table name is 'Data'.
+By default, we assume the database name and user ID are 'iSpindel', and the table name is 'Data'.

 In order to create a table inside your MySQL database accordingly, use this SQL statement: